-"Linchpin: Are You Indispensable?" may be looked upon as a companion book to "The War Of Art" by author Steven Pressfield [See blog, The Book, Part I] because it devotes an entire chapter to Resistance or, as its author Seth Godin describes it, "the lizard brain" ... it's a book about you, your choices, your future, and your potential to make a huge difference in whatever field you choose.
+"Linchpin: Are You Indispensable?" may be looked upon as a companion book to "The War Of Art" by author Steven Pressfield [See blog, The Book, Part I] because it devotes an entire chapter to Resistance or, as its author Seth Godin describes it, "the lizard brain" ... it's a book about you, your choices, your future, and your potential to make a huge difference in whatever field you might happen to choose.

-There used to be 2 teams in every workplace: management and labor.
+Godin explains that there used to be 2 teams in every workplace: management and labor.
 Now there's a 3rd team: the linchpins.